The difference between growth and scaling and why it matters

 Growth versus upscaling

-Let's start by setting the record straight, specifically addressing the difference between these two concepts of growth and upscaling.
+Let’s start by setting the record straight, explicitly addressing the difference between these two concepts of growth and upscaling.
 Typically, we conceive of growth in terms of a linear process: a business adds more resources (money, people, or technology), and as a result, its revenue grows.

 Or, as another illustration, consider a firm that expanded operations by only converting to a cloud-based phone system.